Gaareth/stine-cli/README.md

 2. use the static_ssl feature: `cross build --features static_ssl --target armv7-unknown-linux-gnueabihf --release`
 in case you have problems building openssl

-#### Use prebuild binaries from the features tab
+#### Use prebuild binaries from the [releases](https://github.com/Gaareth/stine-cli/releases) tab
-although they might not be completely up-to-date
+Note: They might not be completely up-to-date.
+Hopefully I can fix the github workflow, so that binaries will be build automatically also for windows and macos for every new release

 ## Authenticate
 Use your username and password to login.
 Either use the cli argument (see help) or create a **.env file next to executable.**